What You Need to Know About Medical Equipment Repairer

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 There were about 47,100 jobs for Medical Equipment Repairer in 2016 (in the United States).
 New jobs are being produced at a rate of 4.2% which is below the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Medical Equipment Repairer by 2026.
-There will be an estimated 4,300 positions for Medical Equipment Repairer per year.
+The BLS estimates 4,300 yearly job openings in this field.

 The states with the most job growth for Medical Equipment Repairer are Arizona, Texas, and Hawaii.
 Watch out if you plan on working in Mississippi, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.